Session of Christ Covenant Reformed Presbyterian Church (Originally published June 2017)

 Q. 127.
 What is the honour that inferiors owe to their superiors?

-A. The honour which inferiors owe to their superiors is, all due reverence in heart, word, and behaviour; prayer and thanksgiving for them; imitation of their virtues and graces; willing obedience to their lawful commands and counsels; due submission to their corrections; fidelity to, defence, and maintenance of their persons and authority, according to their several ranks, and the nature of their places; bearing with their infirmities, and covering them in love, that so they may be an honour to them and to their government.[4]Westminster Assembly, The Westminster Confession of Faith: Edinburgh Edition (Philadelphia: William S. Young, 1851), 281–283.
+A. The honour which inferiors owe to their superiors is, all due reverence in heart, word, and behaviour; prayer and thanksgiving for them; imitation of their virtues and graces; willing obedience to their lawful commands and counsels; due submission to their corrections; fidelity to, defence, and maintenance of their persons and authority, according to their several ranks, and the nature of their places; bearing with their infirmities, and covering them in love, that so they may be an honour to them and to their government.4

 Your session doubts that seeking out other authorities, preferring them, and honoring them, to the neglect of those whom the Lord in His providence has given is consonant with “the maintenance of their persons and authority” and being “an honor to them and their government”.
 We believe that as the responsible party, the husband ought to be the confidant of his wife, especially regarding her Bible questions, as they apply to her daily endeavors to serve the Lord, and as he seeks to bring his household under service to Christ.
 Further, husbands ought to take this responsibility very seriously, and seek to instruct their wives, which includes answering their questions, including getting the help they need to do so, taking them to Church, conversing with them after Church, along with the children, to make use of what they have heard.
 The Directory for Family Worship has some very instructive points in this regard.
 This process should continue throughout the week in family worship.
 This seems so obvious to the Scriptural teaching, and to the light of nature, that this propriety ought to be seen by all.
 Who is better qualified to answer the question, and the “question behind the question” than one who lives within the bounds of domestic intimacy?
 Session of CCRPC seeks to do the same regarding those in our charge—to be of service to them in this ecclesiastical context to answer questions, press the use of the Scripture, etc. And, as it would be improper for a member of CCRPC to have a “go-to” Pastor or elders somewhere else, so would it be a parallel impropriety if a wife sought resolution of her own cases of conscience from another source, apart from affording to her husband the opportunity to perform his duty to her.
 Certainly, whether in the context of the home, or the Church, it is easy for someone seeking counsel to misrepresent, albeit innocently, the true nature of their own affairs.
 The Lord has wisely guarded against these mistakes in judgment by providing these lines of responsibility along the avenues of intimacy in these various social contexts.
 The husband is established as the wife’s first line of inquiry, and he should fit himself for that honor, and place the Lord has given him, as he is able.
 And, while it is conceivable that a wife would desire some counsel outside ordinary, God-given lines she would normally follow, let the husband and wife agree on that other line of inquiry together, so that the husband is not shut out of a process for which he must give answer.
 Your session stands ready to assist all heads of households, men or women, to help them with this responsibility, if there are perceived deficiencies, questions, advice, counsel, or other help, as we are able.